AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/HWs_Projects/Pintos_Projects/Project0_Pregame.md

 > 	- The virtual memory that the program tries to access from userspace is `0xc0000008`.
 This memory is not allocated for user program.
 It is protected segment.
 The current process doesn't have the permission to access this memory address.
 > 	- The virtual address of the instruction that resulted in the crash is given in the `%eip` register, which shows `0x8048915`.
 > 	- We disassemable the object code with `objdump -D do-nothing.o > do-nothing-dump.txt`
-> 	- We can also disassemble the executable file with `objdump -x -d do-nothing` to see the function that the program was in before it crashed.
+> 	- We can also disassemble the executable file with `objdump -x -d do-nothing > do-nothing-exec-dump.txt`  to see the function that the program was in before it crashed.
 Since `%eip = 0x8048915`, we know that when program crashes, it is in the `_start` function.
 > ![](Project0_Pregame.assets/image-20240404192129327.png)
 >
 > The `_start` function is located in the `proj-pregame/src/lib/user`: